ampl/mp/doc/tables/oracle.rst

    ORA-21561: OID generation failed

-Make sure your hostname and the name asociated with 127.0.1.1 IP address in ``/etc/hosts`` are the same:
+Make sure your hostname and the name associated with IP address 127.0.1.1 in ``/etc/hosts`` are the same:

 .. code-block:: none